EroticNeurotic/Go-Chat/README.md

-# netwerking
+# Networking Hullabaloo
-My uncle made the mistake of investing in sub prime mortages
+This is now a serious project made by serious men

 # Installing
 We are currently using a makeshift websocket server and client